Our Founding

 Joya Hayes, Capitol March Coordinator

-Cynthia joined the AAHC is 2018 serving on the Youth Legacy Awards Committee.
-She continues to serve as the Youth Legacy Awards Chair in which multiple college scholarships are awarded to students in the Austin area.
+Cynthia joined the AAHC in 2018 as a member of the Youth Legacy Awards Committee.
+For the past several years, she served as chair of the Youth Legacy Awards for which multiple college scholarships are awarded to students in the Austin area.

 Cynthia is a member of Greater Mount Zion Church and Alpha Kappa Alpha Sorority, Incorporated.
 She is a proud undergraduate of Huston-Tillotson College and currently volunteers as an executive board member in the alumni association.
 Cynthia continued her education and received a Masters of Theology and a second Masters in Educational Administration.
 She has over 20 years of experience in various education roles.